 Obviously, as a woman by yourself, there are some things to be aware of.
 We’ve gathered together some of our best tips for solo female travellers in Naples so that you can level up your travelling smarts and explore the authentic city streets totally trouble-free and no stress.

-- Know that cheap is not always good in Naples.
-This is particularly true when it comes to accommodation.
-For example, there’s plenty of affordable places to stay around the train station, but they’re not exactly what we’d call nice, or even safe.
-Do your research, read reviews from fellow female travellers and book yourself a comfortable hotel or hostel, friendly and secure.
+- Know that cheap is not always best.
+Do your research, read reviews from fellow female travellers and book yourself a comfortable hotel or hostel in Naples, friendly and secure.

-- Don’t leave your drink unattended, whether it’s a bar or just a restaurant.
-Drink spiking does happen – in fact, it’s quite common in Naples.
+- Don’t leave your drink unattended, whether it’s at a bar or a restaurant.
+Drink spiking does happen in Naples.
 Keep an eye on your beverage and don’t let random strangers buy you drinks, either.

 - Keep your handbag safe, secure and close to you.
 Handbags are often a target for thieves, because of how they’re usually worn dangling off the shoulder, so don’t be the person who gets their handbag snatched in Naples – be smart and wear it cross-body style.

 - If you’re travelling around the city by yourself, don’t be afraid to ask for help or directions.
 You don’t have to wander around lost all the time, relying on your sense of direction.
-It’s ok to look at you phone maps every now and then.
-You’ve never been to Naples before, how are you supposed to find your way otherwise?
+It’s ok to look at gmaps or something every now and then.

 However, there also are some downsides.
-For example, the streets aren’t exactly pram friendly, there’s a lot of traffic, and there aren’t exactly loads of child-friendly activities.
+For example, the streets aren’t super pram friendly, there’s a lot of traffic, and while there are kid-friendly activities, they maybe aren’t super obvious.

-Families are welcome in most places around the city; you should be totally fine taking them to restaurants.
-Don’t expect to find children’s menus, but most kids are going to be just fine tucking into a bowl of pasta or a Margherita pizza, though!
-However, families in Naples eat late and it’s normal for them to head out at 9 PM and stay out way past midnight for dinner.
+Families are welcome in most places around the city.
+Local households eat late, and it’s normal for them to head out at 9 PM and stay out way past midnight for dinner.

 Basically, though it’s not 100% geared towards family-friendly travel, Naples is still a safe and exciting place to travel with your family.
 You should hit up the website Napoli Per Bambini (Naples for Children).
 It’s in Italian, but just translate and you’ll find a wealth of things to do in the city!